rpy2/rpy2/doc/source/rinterface.rst

 >>> rinterface.initEmbeddedR()

-Initialization should only be performed once and in the case of a second call to :func:`initEmbeddedR`, to avoid unpredictable results when using the embedded R, an exception is be fired.
+Initialization should only be performed once.
+In the unfortunate event of a second call to :func:`initEmbeddedR`, and to avoid unpredictable results when using the embedded R, an exception will be fired.

 Parameters for the initialization are in the module variable `initOptions`.